vpavlenko/vpavlenko/README.md

 Everything I do I do for Chrome desktop only.

+Insitutionally, I consider myself doing a PhD in the pedagogy of music theory.
+However, I'm not affiliated with any instituion 💀🤡

 ### Teaching

 I run a free 1-to-1 online course on analysis of structures in Western music via [problems](https://docs.google.com/document/d/1-ip7PlsunbUFnS8ForfFzP9eOFl_fx4g0TxVvMsYZHA/edit) - in Russian or English.
 DM to start.